bnjs/bnjs.github.io/_posts/2014-09-25-transcript-lecture-1-how-to-start-a-startup.md

 So at YC we've been teaching people how to start startups for 9 years.
 Most of it's very hands on and specific to the startups, but 30% of it is pretty generally applicable, and so we think that we can teach that 30% in this class and even though that's only 30% of the way there, hopefully it'll still be really helpful.

-We've taught a lot of this at YC already but it's all been off the record, and this is the first time that a lot of what we teach at YC is going to be on the record so we've invited some of our best speakers to come and give the same talks they give at YC
+We've taught a lot of this at YC already but it's all been off the record, and this is the first time that a lot of what we teach at YC is going to be on the record.
+So we've invited some of our best speakers to come and give the same talks they give at YC.

-we've now funded 720 companies.
-And so we're pretty sure that a lot of this advice is pretty good
+We've now funded 720 companies, and so we're pretty sure that a lot of this advice is pretty good.

-we can't fund every startup yet, but we can hopefully make this advice very generally available guest speakers are going to teach 17 of the 20 classes, I'm only teaching 3.
+We can't fund every startup yet, but we can hopefully make this advice very generally available.
+Guest speakers are going to teach 17 of the 20 classes, I'm only teaching 3.
-Counting YC itself, every guest speaker has been involved in the creation of a one-billion plus dollar company.

-so the advice shouldn't be that theoretical. it's all from people who have done it.
+Counting YC itself, every guest speaker has been involved in the creation of a one billion plus dollar company, so the advice shouldn't be that theoretical.
+It's all from people who have done it.

-all of the advice in this class is geared towards people starting a business where the goal is hypergrowth and eventually building a very large company much of it doesn't apply in other cases and I wanna warn people up front that if you try and do these things in a lot of big companies or non-startups, it won't work it should still be interesting, I really do think that startups are the way of the future and it's worth trying to understand them, but startups are very different than normal companies
+All of the advice in this class is geared towards people starting a business where the goal is hyper-growth and eventually building a very large company.
+Much of it doesn't apply in other cases and I want to warn people up front that if you try and do these things in a lot of big companies or non-startups, it won't work it should still be interesting, I really do think that startups are the way of the future and it's worth trying to understand them, but startups are very different than normal companies

 so over the course of today and thursday I'm going to try and give an overview of the four areas that you need to excel at in order to maximize your chances of success at a startup